 Claims Review Procedure: In cases where a claim for benefits payment is denied in whole or in part, or if there is any other adverse benefit determination, the Plan Participant may appeal the denial.
 This appeal provision will allow the Plan Participant to:

 - Request from the Plan Administrator a review of any claim for benefits.
-Such request must include: the name of the Employee, his or her Social Security number, the name of the patient and the Group Identification Number, if any.
+Such request must include: the name of the Employee, their Social Security number, the name of the patient and the Group Identification Number, if any.

 - File the request for review in writing, stating in clear and concise terms the reason or reasons for this disagreement with the handling of the claim.

 The request for review must be directed to the Plan Administrator or Claims Administrator within 180 days after the claim payment date or the date receipt of the notification of denial of benefits.

 A review of the denial or other adverse benefit determination will be made by the Plan Administrator and the Plan Administrator will provide the Plan Participant with a written response as follows:

 - Urgent care claims: Within 72 hours of receipt of the Plan Participant’s request for the review of the adverse benefit determination.

 - Pre-service claims: Within 30 days of the Plan Participant’s request for review of the adverse benefit determination.

 - Post-service claims: Within 60 days of the Plan Participant’s request for review of the adverse benefit determination.